 Monthly Handprint Poem Pack for Kindergarten for the Whole Year (Back to School)

-This sweet little pack is filled with simple poems for the months of August through June.
-For each month, students are to paint their hands to make creations to match the poems.
+This sweet little pack is filled with simple poems for all 12 months of the year!
+For each month, students paint their hands to make creations to match the poems.
 All poem sheets contain some clipart to make the creations even sweeter!
+Pages 21-33 are visuals for to you refer to each month.

 This pack can be used in a few fun ways.